What Is a Robo Advisor and How Do They Work?

 How Taxes Work on a Robo Account

-If you own investments that are not tucked inside a retirement account then you receive a 109 each year that reports the interest, dividends, and capital gains.
+If you own investments that are not tucked inside a retirement account then you receive a 1099 form each year that reports the interest, dividends, and capital gains.
 You report those on your tax return and pay tax on these types of investment income.

 More About Robo Advisors